mveteanu/CodeAvenger/_posts/2001-03-19-PowerTests.NET-is-launched.md

 PowerTests.NET
 ==============

 Following the success of PowerTests, [VMASOFT](http://www.vmasoft.net) is now launching the web based version of this popular student knowledge assesment tool.
+The new application is named [PowerTests.NET](http://www.powertests.net)

 ![](/img/posts/vmasoft/ptn.png)